• Skip to primary navigation

 Pastry:

 • In the bowl of a food processor, combine flour, sugar and salt.
 Add cold butter and pulse until the mixture resembles coarse sand with some larger pieces of butter.
 Add ice water and vinegar and pulse until it comes together.
 Place in plastic wrap and refrigerate for 2 hours or freeze for 1 hour.
+In the alternative, you can use a pastry cutter.

-• Preheat oven to 400º.
-Use a rimmed baking sheet.
+• Preheat the oven to 400º.

-• Roll out pastry onto a sheet of parchment paper into a circle about ¼ inch thick.
-If it gets to warm to handle, place in the refrigerator for a few minutes.
+• Roll out pastry onto a sheet of parchment paper into a circle about ¼ inch thick and place on a rimmed baking sheet.
+If it gets to warm to handle, place it in the refrigerator for a few minutes.

 Filling: